DaanS8/ScalableRecognition/README.md

 ### Scaling up

 Now we know how we can recognise objects between two images, but how do we scale this up?
+It's not possible to match every query descriptor to every db descriptor.
+So the goal that we're trying to achieve is to match query descriptors to db descriptors without comparing them to every single descriptor.
 [Scalable Recognition with a Vocabulary Tree (2006)](https://people.eecs.berkeley.edu/~yang/courses/cs294-6/papers/nister_stewenius_cvpr2006.pdf) shows how this can be achieved by using a clever data structure.

 #### K-means